alanzhang88/SONegativeCommentDetection/predictWeb/README.md

 Sample Postman Response:
 * {"lstm_labels": [[0.001398136024363339, 0.9986018538475037], [0.9758431911468506, 0.024156853556632996]], "cnn_labels": [[0.7910102605819702, 0.20898973941802979], [0.7584044933319092, 0.24159550666809082]], "fasttext_labels": [[0.009766000000000052, 0.990234], [0.998047, 0.0019529999999999825]]}
+* the first element in the tuple is the negative label possibily, the second element is the positive label possibility

 ## Running Locally